vdkhiem/Reactivities/commands.md

     "Your startup project 'API' doesn't reference Microsoft.EntityFrameworkCore.Design.
 This package is required for the Entity Framework Core Tools to work.
 Ensure your startup project is correct, install the package, and try again."
 Add Microsoft.EntityFrameworkCore.Design nuget package to API project

-#Commit code to git repo
+# Commit code to git repo
-git init
 dotnet new -l // to find command to add gitignore dotnet new gitignore // add gitignore file
 // add appSettings.json to gitignore file so we don't commit sensitive settings